Learn German with TV Shows: 28 Best Series and Where to Watch

 Evil twins, poisoning and secret affairs, oh my!

-If you’re someone who’ll love “Lindenstraße,” then you’ll know that I didn’t simply name three detriments to modern society: these are the ingredients to any good soap opera!
+If you’re someone who will love “Lindenstraße,” then you’ll know that I didn’t simply name three detriments to modern society: these are the ingredients to any good soap opera!

 As such, “Lindenstraße” is a soap opera set on the street Lindenstraße in Munich, Germany.
 There actually is a Lindenstraße in Munich, but the events depicted on the TV show are completely fictional.

-Based partially on the premise of Britain’s “Coronation Street,” the story revolves around seemingly normal events that happen in the characters’ lives.
+Based partially on the premise of Britain’s “Coronation Street,” the story revolves around seemingly normal events in the characters’ lives.
 The show also explores tough issues and features a diverse cast.
-In fact, Lindenstraße was the first program to feature a same sex kiss on television in German history!
+In fact, Lindenstraße was the first German program to feature a same-sex kiss on television!

-“Lindenstraße” has been running regularly since 1985 and is one of the most popular shows in Germany.
-There were 1,758 episodes as of March 2020 when it aired its supposed final season.
+“Lindenstraße” has been broadcast regularly since 1985 and is one of the most popular shows in Germany.
+There were 1,758 episodes as of March 2020 when it aired its final season.

 “Verbotene Liebe” (Forbidden Love)